cecoppola/cryptography/README.md

-This repository contains source code for ten programs which implement common cryptography algorithms.
+This repository contains source code and precompiled binaries for ten programs which implement common cryptography algorithms.
 These programs are based on methods in the open source Nettle library (https://www.lysator.liu.se/~nisse/nettle/).
 You will need to install that library to compile these programs.
 Here are suggested flags:
 > $ make aes-256 -lgsl -lgslcblas -lm -lnettle -lhogweed -lgmp

 The ten algorithms are: